 The Cowboys are coming off a bye.
 Notable win came in week one at home with a 21-3 win against Mississippi St. They then beat up on two cupcakes at home.
 Sophomore QB JW Walsh is completing 70% of his throws with five touchdowns and one pick.
 The schedule gets tough late as they close the regular season at Texas then home to Baylor and Oklahoma.

 The Picks: The winning college football picks are available free right now to all callers to Tony’s Courtesy line by dialing 1-888-711-4311.
-Outside of the US and Canada to receive this free pick by phone with no charge Click Here.
+Outside of the US and Canada to receive these free premium picks by phone with no charge Click Here.